 We are honored you have chosen Saint Luke’s for your health care needs.
-Please review the following information to help you prepare for your hospital stay.
+Please review the following information to help prepare for your hospital stay.

 What to bring to the hospital:

 - Prescription insurance plan card